The Best 5 Places To See Gorillas in Africa

 In Congo’s largely unexplored rainforest reserves, about 125,000 western lowland gorillas roam the swampy rainforests alongside chimpanzees, forest elephants, and hundreds of species of birds—a perfect African jungle adventure destination.

-Odzala-Kokoua National Park, in the northwest of Congo, presents some of the best western lowland gorilla tracking and viewing adventures.
-The park was reopened in 2012 after being sadly disseminated by the Ebola outbreak.
+If you’re looking for an extraordinary gorilla trekking experience, consider visiting Odzala-Kokoua National Park northwest of Congo.
+This park offers some of the best western lowland gorilla tracking and viewing adventures.
+The park was reopened in 2012 after being devastated by the Ebola outbreak.
 Within its dense forested jungle are two human-habituated gorilla family groups available for tourism.
 The best adventures with these wild primates are in the swampy areas that contain a rich blend of salty minerals, water, and sweet grass.

-Gorilla tracking adventures in Odzala consist of 3-4 tourists, an expert tracker, and a guide.
-These small groups head out every morning on foot from Ngaga Camp and Sangha Lodge—the best lodging options for exploring Odzala-Kokoua National Park—and spend an hour with the gorillas.
+Tours to see gorillas in Odzala consist of 3-4 tourists, an expert tracker, and a guide.
+These small groups head out every morning on foot from Ngaga Camp and Sangha Lodge, which are the best lodging options for exploring Odzala-Kokoua National Park.
+Visitors will spend an hour with the gorillas, creating unforgettable memories.

-Mbeli Camp and Mondika Camp provide the best and most affordable rustic vacation accommodation.
+Mbeli Camp and Mondika Camp provide the best and most affordable rustic gorilla safari accommodations.
 Amazingly, visitors can view the massive silverbacks on a forested island from a boat.
 From here, tourists can also head out to view rescued western lowland gorilla orphans being rehabilitated back into the forest in the Léfini Reserve (two hours’ drive north of Brazzaville).

-In CAR’s Dzanga-Sangha National Park, the country’s southern tip is where tourists can encounter two of the three human-habituated western lowland gorillas.
-The other is in DRC.
+In the Central African Republic’s Dzanga-Sangha National Park, tourists can encounter two of the three human-habituated western lowland gorillas, the other being in DRC.

-Nkuringo Safaris (local safari operator) conducts gorilla trekking adventures in Uganda and Rwanda with safari extensions in Kenya and Tanzania.
-We take care of the nitty-gritty of planning your vacation adventures itinerary so you don’t have to, like booking your gorilla permits (which can be cumbersome for many travelers), booking your accommodation, and organizing your local transport and transfers.
+Nkuringo Safaris (local safari operator) conducts gorilla safaris in Uganda and Rwanda with wildlife safari extensions in Kenya and Tanzania.
+We take care of the nitty-gritty of planning your gorilla safari itinerary so you don’t have to, like booking your gorilla permits (which can be cumbersome for many travelers), booking your accommodation, and organizing your local transport and transfers.

-Although DRC and the other central African destinations provide cheaper vacations, your best encounters with Africa’s wild gorillas will be in Uganda and Rwanda because the two countries have a robust gorilla tourism sector.
+Although DRC and other central African destinations provide cheaper gorilla tours, the best gorilla tours in Africa are in Uganda and Rwanda because the two countries have a robust gorilla tourism sector.
 Logistics, accommodation, and transport for gorilla viewing experiences in Rwanda and Uganda are well cultured towards the most rewarding jungle experience and sustainable goals for the conservation of gorillas.

-Additionally, your visit to see gorillas in Uganda and Rwanda will profoundly benefit the communities around the gorilla sanctuaries: and that’s what modern leisure travel is all about.
+Additionally, gorilla treks in Uganda and Rwanda profoundly benefit the communities around the gorilla sanctuaries, and that’s what modern leisure travel is all about.